 Undergraduate students can take advantage of Direct Subsidized Student Loans or Direct Unsubsidized Loans, which must be repaid with interest.
 Subsidized student loans are need-based federal student loans in which the government pays the interest while you’re in school (though you’ll pay the interest after school).
 Unsubsidized student loans are non-need-based federal student loans in which the government does not pay the interest while you are in school.

-For loans disbursed on or after July 1, 2022, and before July 1, 2023, undergraduate students can take advantage of both Direct Subsidized or Unsubsidized Loans for an interest rate of 4.99%.
+For loans disbursed during the 2023-2024 academic year, undergraduate students can take advantage of both Direct Subsidized or Unsubsidized Loans for an interest rate of 5.50%.

 Recommended: Types of Federal Student Loans